Home » Norwood Stage 2: Photos, Treatments, Results

 Some research suggests Norwood 2 is not technically considered to be affected by male pattern baldness [1].
 According to Norwood himself, Norwood 3 is the minimal extent of hair loss needed to be considered balding [1].

-But many trichologists (and hair loss patients) do regard Norwood 2 as a receding hairline, or sometimes a mature hairline [2].
-A receding hairline commonly happens as a result of male pattern baldness, while a mature hairline does not always indicate hair loss, as this is the natural progression of the hairline as we age.
+Nonetheless, many trichologists (and hair loss patients) do regard Norwood 2 as a receding hairline, or sometimes a mature hairline [2].
+Hairline recession commonly happens as a result of male pattern hair loss (also known as androgenetic alopecia), while a mature hairline does not always indicate hair loss, as this is the natural progression of the hairline as we age.

 For those with a genetic disposition for male pattern baldness, a Norwood 2 receding hairline can often be the first sign of the condition.
-But this doesn’t always mean you’ll progress all the way along the 7 stages of the Norwood scale.
+However, this doesn’t always mean you’ll progress all the way along to significant hair loss in the seven stages of the Norwood scale.

-Hair loss progression depends on your genetic predisposition to baldness and the levels of DHT, the hormone responsible for male pattern baldness, in your body [4].
+Hair loss progression depends on your genetic predisposition to baldness and the levels of DHT, the hormone responsible for male hair loss, in your body [4].

 What does a Norwood 2 hairline look like?